inasnowstorm/DynamicAlgorithmicCollusion/README.md

 To run, simply open julia the main directory and run 'include("main.jl")'

-Ensure you make the following directories to allow for figures and data to be written:\n figs/boycotting1/\
+Ensure you make the following directories to allow for figures and data to be written:\
+figs/boycotting1/\
 figs/boycotting2/\
 figs/boycotting3/\